ricardosb25/PomodoroTimer/README.md

 # ReactNative
-O repositório é de um app com um timer de pomodoro (auto-explicativo)
-//ainda não terminado
+The repository is for app pomodoro timer (self-explanatory) not yet finished